 Summary: Celina, a young Mohawk girl moves to her mother’s home reserve.
 Celina is teased because she looks different from the other children.
 The teasing intensifies with more people becoming involved in the taunting and exclusion.
 Celina talks it out with her grandmother and discovers that being Mohawk is more than just the way you look.

-WITS Connection: Walk away, Ignore, Seek help WITS LEADerS Connection: Look and listen, Act, Seek help
+WITS Connection: Walk away, Ignore, Seek help WITS LEADS Connection: Look and listen, Act, Seek help

 Select your province to see learning outcomes for this lesson.